 Board of Directors*

-Assistant Professor, Suffolk University, Department of Sociology and Criminal Justice (bio) From 2017-18, while working on his dissertation, Lucius Couloute worked with the Prison Policy Initiative as a Policy Analyst.
+Assistant Professor of Sociology, Trinity College (bio) From 2017-18, while working on his dissertation, Lucius Couloute worked with the Prison Policy Initiative as a Policy Analyst.
 He led our work examining reentry and the effects of criminalization, as well as our campaign to bring accountability to the video calling industry.
 Some of his groundbreaking analyses for the Prison Policy Initiative tackled homelessness, (un)employment, and educational attainment among formerly incarcerated people.
 His academic work has appeared in Victims & Offenders, Socius, Sociology Compass, Research in the Sociology of Organizations, and the Kansas Journal of Law and Public Policy.
 Lucius is currently leading research projects examining the exploitation of criminalized people, the experiences of Black women with criminalized partners, identification-attainment among those leaving prisons, and guaranteed income among people with felony records.
 From 2019-2024 Lucius held an appointment at Suffolk University and is currently an assistant professor of sociology at Trinity College in Hartford, CT.
-He joined the Prison Policy Initiative's Advisory Board in 2019 and is currently the president of the Prison Policy Initiative's Board of Directors.
+He joined the Prison Policy Initiative's Advisory Board in 2019 and currently serves on the Prison Policy Initiative's Board of Directors.

 Policy advocate, researcher, and artist (bio) Laurie Jo Reynolds is a policy advocate, researcher, and artist who challenges the demonization, warehousing, and social exclusion of people in the criminal legal system.
 Reynolds was the organizer of Tamms Year Ten, the grassroots campaign to close the notorious Illinois state supermax prison, shuttered by Governor Pat Quinn in 2013.
 Along with Solitary Watch, she co-leads the ongoing participatory project Photo Requests from Solitary.
 Reynolds also coordinates the Chicago 400 Alliance, developed in collaboration with people with past convictions who have been forced into homelessness due to Illinois housing banishment laws.
 The alliance has demonstrated how registry laws mandate adversarial police contact and have expanded the policing, surveillance, and incarceration of poor people in Chicago.
 She serves on the board of Narrative Arts, the legislative team of Parole Illinois, and is the UIC faculty advisor to the YES APPLY ILLINOIS! campaign to remove invasive and humiliating questions about past convictions from the admissions process in public higher education.
 Reynolds is Associate Professor, Public Arts, Social Justice, and Culture, in the School of Art & Art History at the University of Illinois at Chicago.